jamesmeneghello/pynab/README.md

 processing parts created by the backfill scripts at regular intervals, preventing the parts table from becoming extremely large.

+You can also run the script supplied to execute start and postprocess:

+    > ./run.sh

+### Updating Pynab ###

+Run the following to update to the latest version:

+    > ./update.sh

+Requires that alembic is installed and in your path (as well as git, obviously).

 ### Starting the API ###

 To activate the API: